Chemical enrichment by collapsars as the origin of the unusually high [Ba/Fe] in a massive star cluster of the dwarf galaxy NGC 1569: Results

 \subsection{The Fiducial Model}

 \autoref{Fig:NewStarDensity} describes how numerous young star clusters are formed during the dissipative merging between gas-rich dwarf galaxies in the fiducial model.
-After the first pericenter passage, the two start to merge to form a single dwarf galaxy with a strong starburst sometime between T=\qty{0.84}{\giga\year} and \qty{1.12}{\giga\year}.
+After the first pericenter passage, the two start to merge to form a single dwarf galaxy with a strong starburst, merging about \qty{1}{\giga\year} into the simulation (between pannels 4 and 5).
 Due to the adopted high gas fractions in the merging of two dwarf galaxies, high-density gaseous regions corresponding to giant molecular clouds can be quickly formed where star formation can proceed very efficiently.
 Compact stellar systems are consequently formed from the new gas clouds, and some of them can become gravitationally bound star clusters.
+This effect provides a structure to the merged galaxy and is seen in \autoref{Fig:NewStarDensity} as small regions of high density where the SF has occured.
+Many of these clumps cannot stay bound as clusters because of SN feedback.

 Five star clusters are identified in the M13 simulation run, they all lie within the NR of \qty{35}{\pc}, have total stellar masses of more than \qty{5e5}{\Msun}, and have a negative potential gradient.
 Two more overdensities are identified, which pass the first two checks, but have a positive potential gradient.
 The cluster with the highest [Ba/Fe] is presented as the best cluster, with a [Ba/Fe]$=1.3\pm0.2$ and a [Fe/H]\textsubscript{i}$=-0.7\pm0.2$ matching the observations of \citetalias{Gvozdenko2022}.
 The four other star clusters found in the fiducial simulation had similarly high average [Ba/Fe] values and distribution, however, the cluster presented as the best cluster had the highest Ba abundance, in accordance with the rest of \autoref{Tab:Results}.
 Some other clusters had more new star particles than the best cluster, but similar trends in the other properties.